markmeeus/MarcelloDB/docs/README.md

 If you have any questions, thoughts or remarks.
 Please open an issue on [github.](https://github.com/markmeeus/marcellodb/issues)

 ###Current Version:
-Current version is 0.4.3
+Current version is 0.5.0

 The API and data format are getting more stable with every release.
 However MarcelloDB is not guaranteed to be compatible with data from previous versions untill version 1.0

-In other words: **not ready for production apps yet.**
+In other words: **not recommended for production apps yet.**
 We hope to be production ready at the end of 2016.

 ##Need Support?